IBM-Cloud/docs/services/mobileaccess/getting-started-android.md

 After the {{site.data.keyword.amashort}} client SDK is initialized, you can start making requests to your mobile back-end application.

 1. Try to send a request to a protected endpoint of your new mobile back-end application.
-In your browser, open the following URL: `{applicationRoute}/protected`.
-For example: `http://my-mobile-backend.mybluemix.net/protected`
+In your browser, open the following URL: `{applicationRoute}/protected` (for example `http://my-mobile-backend.mybluemix.net/protected`).

-<br/>The `/protected` endpoint of a mobile back-end application that was created with MobileFirst Services Starter boilerplate is protected with {{site.data.keyword.amashort}}.
+	The `/protected` endpoint of a mobile back-end application that was created with MobileFirst Services Starter boilerplate is protected with {{site.data.keyword.amashort}}.
 An `Unauthorized` message is returned in your browser, because this endpoint can only be accessed by mobile applications that are instrumented with the {{site.data.keyword.amashort}} client SDK.

 1. Use your Android application to make a request to the same endpoint.
 Add the following code after you initialize `BMSClient`: